garylirocks/quickrefs/azure-active-directory.markdown

 ## Access reviews

-Help ensure that the right people have the right access to the right resources

-- You could set up a schedule to review:
+- A feature of Microsoft Entra ID Governance
+- One-time or recurring for attestation of a principal's right to access Entra resources
+- The principals are
+  - Users
+  - or applications (service principals)
+- The Entra resources include:

-  - Group memberships
+  - Group
-  - Access to applications
+  - Applications
-  - Access packages (created with Access Packages)
+  - Access packages
-  - PIM role assignments (both AAD an Azure roles) (created with PIM assignments)
+  - Privileged roles
 - You can create reviews for **Guest Users Only** or **Everyone**
 - Who can do the review is depending on the resource type, for example, group membership can be reviewed by: